LorisMarini/resume/README.md

 ## Ruby environment

 If you are on macOS chances are you will run into issues when trying to make changes to the system ruby at `/usr/bin/ruby`.
 As suggested in this [stack-exchange thread](https://stackoverflow.com/questions/51126403/you-dont-have-write-permissions-for-the-library-ruby-gems-2-3-0-directory-ma), I recommend installing another version of ruby and control it with a ruby version manager.
 Popular options are *RVM*, *rbenv* and *chruby*, I chose the latter because I like transparency, predictability and control.
+I also installed ruby with [ruby-install](https://www.ruby-lang.org/en/documentation/installation/#ruby-install) which works well with chruby.
 For a more in depth discussion and guidelines see this blog post by [Steve Marshall](https://stevemarshall.com/journal/why-i-use-chruby/).
 To get that going:

 ```
 brew update